 Technology: Students who bring lap top computers to class will be expected to use their computers for class purposes only.
-Students, who use their computers for non-class related activities, will either lose points or lose the privilege of having their computers in class.
+Students who use their computers for non-class related activities will either lose points or lose the privilege of having their computers in class.
+Continuing to use your computer for non-class related activities will lose professionalism points.